 Is there anything I should be doing now?

 Keep up to date with information and check out your fellow medics before you come to St Andrews by joining our official “St Andrews Medic Freshers 2021” Facebook page.
 During the year this will also be a platform for lots of posts about upcoming events, elections and lots more.
 If you have any questions for us, you can:

 - Pop Butemed Soc (our society profile, add us!) a message on Facebook

 - Before Fresher’s Week you can email me directly at email@example.com .
 During term-time you can email our secretary on firstname.lastname@example.org

 - Check out our website butemedicalsociety.co.uk which we’ll update closer to Fresher’s week with details about upcoming events and our new committee members (dressed in snazzy navy polo shirts)

-I know I speak for all Bute Medical Society members and staff at the University when I say we can’t wait to see all of your smiling faces around the medical school.
-You’ve made the right choice picking St Andrews.
+I know I speak for all Bute Medical Society members and staff at the University when I say we can’t wait to see all of you around the medical school.
+You’ve made the right choice picking St Andrews – it really is a great place to study.
 Relax, enjoy your summer and stay safe.

 How do you do?

 Some key staff at the School of Medicine, University of St Andrews are shown below.